charlesdedampierre/BunkaTopics/README.md

                                         model_kwargs={"device": "cpu"}, # Or cuda if you have GPU encode_kwargs={"show_progress_bar": True}, # Show the progress of embeddings multi_process=False)  # set to True if you have mutliprocessing

 # Initialize Bunka with your chosen model and language preference
 bunka = Bunka(embedding_model=embedding_model, language='english') # You can choose any language you prefer

 # Fit Bunka to your list of text
 bunka.fit(docs)
 ```

+Note: Only embedders supported by SentenceTransformers will work.

 ```python
 >>> bunka.get_topics(n_clusters=15, name_length=5)# Specify the number of terms to describe each topic